LearnLib/alex/docs/contents/user-manual/learning/README.md

 ![Sample](./assets/sample-1.jpg)

-Therefor, select the equivalence oracle *Sample* from the select input in the sidebar.
+Therefore, select the equivalence oracle *Sample* from the select input in the sidebar.
 Then, click together a word by clicking on the edge labels of the hypothesis.
 After that, click on <span class="label">1</span> to check if the word actually is a counterexample.